I’ve already shared how to sew a face mask that uses elastic, so today I want to show you how to sew a face mask with ties.

 Here is a quickie explanation for the experienced sewers:

-- Sew the top edge with 1/4″ seam allowance, finger press open the seam, turn it right sides out.
+- Right sides together, sew the top and bottom long edges with 1/4″ seam allowance.
+Turn it right sides out.

 For those of you who would still like to see how it’s done, I have a step-by-step explanation below with some pictures thrown in to make sure things are clear.

-Step Five: Prepare the bias tape and sew both pieces onto the mask.
+Step Six: Prepare the 36″ pieces of bias tape and sew both pieces onto the mask.
+(Read on for more specific details below.)

 This step requires a little more explanation.
-You’ll want to finish the each end of the tape so that it doesn’t fray.
-That’s a total of four edges (two for each tie).
+You’ll want to tie a knot at each each end of the tape to keep minimal fraying.
+To be very specific, that’s a total of four knots (two for each tie).

-I also marked the middle of the bias tape with a clip so that the mask can be placed so that each tie is even (pic 2).
+I marked the middle of the bias tape with a clip so that the mask can be placed within the section of tape so that each tie is even.

-When you sew the bias tape, make sure to start at the end to sew the two sides closed.
+When you sew the bias tape, make sure to start at the very end of the piece in order to sew the fold closed.
 To make it easy, I placed and secured one tie at a time because the tape is long enough that clipping them at the same time would be annoying while sewing one down.

-The length of part that will be used tie the mask behind the head ends up being ~16 inches depending on the final height of your mask.
+The length that will be used tie the mask behind the head ends up being 16 inches from each corner when the height of the mask is a four inches.

 Done!
 A finished face mask with ties.

-To create a more finished look, it’s best (of course) to use matching thread.
-For the purpose of the tutorial, I used a contrasting thread so you could see how the ties were finished.
+To create a more finished look, it’s best (of course) to use matching thread but since how pretty it looks is not as important as getting these to people in need as quickly as possible.
+Also, for the purpose of the tutorial, I used a contrasting thread so you could see how the ties were finished.
+I have done masks with both a zigzag stitch (above) and straight line.
+So, choose whichever works best for you.

 Let’s Help Medical Professionals